Haftamu-Hailu/CC_Final_Project2020/research/TUTORIAL.md

 # 6. Tableau Practical: Analayzing COVID-19 DataSet

-In this section we explore the various featues of the tool to create eye cataching visualizations and dashboards.
+In this section we explore the various features of the tool to create eye cataching visualizations and dashboards.
 ## Task 0

 ### Create Trial account